rmarting/rhdh-exercises/README-preparation.md

 **NOTE**: You must `cluster-admin` privileges to install the different operators required for this technical exercise.

-The content of this repo was tested in Red Hat Developer Hub 1.2 on Red Hat OpenShift Container Platform 4.12.12, 4.12.59, 4.14.20, and 4.15.16.
+The content of this repo was tested in Red Hat Developer Hub 1.2 on Red Hat OpenShift Container Platform 4.16.3.

 ## Install cert-manager operator